datadryad/dryad-app/app/views/layouts/_faq.html.md

 <p>We require:</p>
 <ul>
-    <li>Journal Name: If associated with a manuscript, fields for journal name and manuscript number are required.</li>
+    <li>Journal name: If associated with a manuscript, fields for journal name and manuscript number are required.</li>
     <li>
       Title:  The title should be a succinct summary of both the data and study subject or focus.
 A good title typically contains 8 to 10 words that adequately describe the content of the dataset.